pcanz/pPEG/docs/context-sensitive-grammars.md

 The `<quote>` function returns text matched between the quote marks as a rule result: `["quote", "....matched text..."]`.

+The Rust raw string syntax could have its own custon extension:

+    raw = <raw>

-The Rust raw string syntax needs a slightly different `<quoter>` function that reverses the text string matched for the opening quote mark:
+Or a more generic `<quoter>` function could be used.
+This works much the same as the `<quote>`, but it reverses the text string matched by the opening quote mark:

     raw = '#'+ '"' <quoter>

-The `<quoter>` extension function could be used for other quote marks, such as:
+The `<indent>` extension can be used to match indented blocks:

-    cmt = '/*' <quoter>

-But this does not require a context sensitive grammar, it can be expressed in pPEG as:

-    cmt = '/*' ~'*/'* '*/'

-Portable grammars should try to avoid extension functions as much as possible.

-Following this advice the XML grammar should use a normal pPEG rule such as:
+    block = <indent> (<inset> line / block)* <undent>

+The `<indent>` matches a white-space inset and compares it with the current inset.
+If this inset is the same or smaller than the current inset then the `<indent>` will fail.
+If the inset is larger than the current inset then then it will be pushed onto an inset stack and it becomes the new current inset.

+The `<inset>` function maches a white-space inset if and only if it is the same as the current inset.

+The `<undent>` pops the inset stack, and the new top of the stack becomes the current inset.

+### A Generic Extension

+The need to match exactly the *same* input that the parser has matched earlier is a common root cause for syntax that requires a CSG.
+A generic extension that implements this capability can be a useful tool.

+The generic `<@name>` extension matches with a `name` rule and fails if the match is not exactly the same as the input that was matched by the previous `name` rule.

+For example:

-    elem = '<' tag atts '>' content '</' tag '>'
+    elem    = '<' tag '>' content '</' <@tag> '>'
+    content = (text / elem)*
     tag     = [a-zA-Z]+

-As mentioned earlier this requires a semantic check to ensure the *same* start and end tags have been matched.

-However, if the grammar requires this check to be enforced, then the `<same name>` function can be used to match the same text that the `name` rule previously matched:

-    elem = '<' tag atts '>' content '</' <same tag> '>'
-    tag  = [a-zA-Z]+

-The `<same name>` function searches back through sibling nodes in the parse tree to find the nearest previous `["name", ...]`.
-This allows nested content to match nested name elements.
+This grammar requires the closing tag to match the opening tag, and the parser will fail if this is not the case.

+The way it works is that the `<@tag>` extension runs the `tag` rule, then it looks back through the sibling ptree elements to find the previous `tag` rule result and verifies that it is the same result.

+Notice that the `elem` rule can have content that contains nested `elem` results with their own `tag`'s.
+But these `tags`'s are not siblings in the ptree.
+The different `elem`'s will match their own `tag` values separatley within each `elem`.

-The `<same name>` extension can also be used to match inset indentations for nested blocks:
+The `<@name>` extension could be used for most of the other example too.

+For the Markdown code example:

+    Code = tics code tics
+    code = ~<@tics>*
+    tics = [`]+

+The Rust raw string syntax:

+    Raw   = fence '"' raw '"' fence
+    raw   = ~('"' <@fence>)* <@fence>
+    fence = '#'+

+The indented block example is more complicated because each new indent must check that it is larger than the previous inset.

+The `indent` rule will only match a new `inset` if it is a larger inset than the previous `inset` sibling in the parse tree:

-    block   = inset line (<same inset> line / block)* inset   = [ \t]+
+    Blk    = indent line (<@inset> !' ' line / Blk)*
-    line    = ~[\n\r]* nl?
-    nl      = \n \r? / \r

-But this will not work properly because `inset` rule will match any new inset, and we only want it to match larger insets.

-A special `<inset>` function is needed to match a white-space inset if and only if is larger than the previously matched `<inset>`.
-It generates a parse tree result: `["inset", "    "]`, so the `<same inset>` function can be used to match the same inset again, just as it does for a normal rule result.
+    indent = &(<@inset> ' ') inset
+    inset  = ' '+

-    block   = <inset> line (<same inset> line / block)* line    = ~[\n\r]* nl?
+    line   = ~[\n\r]* '\r'? '\n'
-    nl      = \n \r? / \r

-The `<inset>` extension can match space and and or tab characters to meet specific design requirements.

-In summary, a small library of extension functions can be used to cope with the occasional CSG syntax requirements that are found in practice.
+The `<@name>` extension must allow the `name` rule result to have a prefix that matches the previous `name` rule and trim the `<@name>` result to the same match.
+If there is no previous `name` rule result the `<@name>` extension will treat that as an empty string (which is a prefix of any string).

+The `<@name>` extension aims to directly address the limitation of a CFG or PEG to match the *same* input that was matched earlier.
+In general this would require a CSG.

+In practice the occasional syntax that can not be specified with PEG grammar rules can be handled with a small library of custom extensions.

 ##  Conclusion

 Most practical computer languages can be defined with a Context Free Grammar (CFG) or a Parser Expression Grammar (PEG).
-But there are some syntactic snags that are beyond the power of a CFG or a PEG and require a Context Sensitive Grammar (CSG).
+But some syntax require a Context Sensitive Grammar (CSG).

-A practical solution or work-around to cope with CSG syntax is required.
-Often a CFG can still be used by adding a requirement that must be enforced by the semantic processing of the parser output.
+A practical work-around to cope with CSG syntax is required.
+Often a PEG can still be used together with a semantic processing that verifies a restriction on the parser tree.
 However there are a few practical use-case examples that can not be solved this way.
 The grammar rules need an escape-hatch.

 Semantic actions can be used, but this is not a satisfactory solution because the grammar can now be extended with arbitrary programming language code.
-It is usually better to keep the grammar syntax issues fully decoupled from the subsequent semantic processing.
+It is usually better to keep a clean separation between the grammar syntax issues and the subsequent semantic processing.

 Grammar extensions provide an escape-hatch that can be more tightly focussed on solving CSG syntax problems.
-A small library of extension functions can cope with the occasional gnarly syntax problems that do occur in practice.
+A small library of extension functions can be used to cover the occasional gnarly syntax problems that do occur in practice.